New Mississippi governor supports amendment on limiting clemency

 MOST OUT OF JAIL WHEN CLEMENCY ANNOUNCED

-Barbour's office said only a minority of those convicts who received clemency had remained behind bars at the time of the move, and that 90 percent of them were no longer in prison when the pardons were granted.
+Barbour's office has said only a minority of those convicts who received clemency were incarcerated at the time of the move, with 90 percent of them no longer in prison when the pardons were granted.

-Barbour had said in a statement that the pardons were intended to allow the inmates "to find gainful employment or acquire professional licenses as well as hunt and vote," and that his decisions were typically based on the recommendation of the Parole Board.
+Barbour had said that the pardons were intended to allow the inmates "to find gainful employment or acquire professional licenses as well as hunt and vote," and that his decisions were typically based on the recommendation of the Parole Board.

 But the pardons generated a firestorm of controversy about how much power a governor should have to pardon criminals convicted of serious crimes.